-Following the introduction of new obligations in relation to Governance and independence, SONI appointed a new, independent Board, in October 2023, to drive a fresh vision and direction.
+Following the introduction of new obligations in relation to Governance and independence, in October 2023, SONI appointed a new, independent Board2 to drive a fresh vision and direction.
 Our Board has led in the development of a new organisational design to build further expertise and capability to deliver on that vision and direction.

-SONI introduced a new executive team and management structure over the summer of 2024.
+SONI has introduced a new executive team and management structure over the summer of 2024.
 The team will lead on the implementation of the SONI strategy and equip our organisation with the leadership, purpose and accountability to succeed in this next phase of our journey.

-The expertise and capability of our people empowers us to develop the balanced solutions required, within the confines of our legal and licence obligations, to successfully decarbonise our society and economy, ensuring the consumer is at the heart of Northern Ireland's energy transition.
+The expertise and capability of our people empowers us to develop the balanced solutions required, within the confines of our legal and licence obligations, to successfully decarbonise our society and economy, ensuring the consumer is always at the heart of Northern Ireland's energy transition.

-We see our people as one of our key assets and we will continue to grow, develop and invest in our teams to ensure we have the capacity and capabilities to meet the challenges and ambitions set out in the strategy.
+We see our people as one of our key assets and we will continue to growth, develop and invest in our teams to ensure we have the capacity and capabilities to meet the challenges and ambitions set out in the draft Strategy.
 This will be a key aspect of the SONI multi-year business plan and will be fundamental to the success of SONI in the future.

-In summary, our position within the energy system means we have the ambition to be a trusted adviser to government, industry and regulatory partners in the pursuit of our collective net zero ambition.
-This will be best achieved through enhanced collaboration and engagement.
-We have set out some of our key strategic activities that support the delivery of the Northern Ireland Energy Strategy in the table below.
+In summary, our specific and unique position with the energy system means we have the ambition to be a trusted adviser to government, industry and regulatory partners in the pursuit of our collective net zero ambition.

+Figure 3: Supporting the delivery of the Northern Ireland Energy Strategy